boversoneg/HLL-CRCON-DISCORD_CONNECTION/README.md

 - MySQL Database

 ## Installation
-1. Upload mysql table from `MySQL` folder into your database (To be added).
+1. Upload mysql table from `MySQL` folder into your database.
 2. Upload files from Bot folder into your machine or local computer
 3. Using command prompt go into your bot folder (`cd <your-folder-name-goes-there>`)
 4. Install BOT packages using `npm i` command in your command prompt